faisalmemon/ios-crash-dump-analysis-book/markdown/BuiltInHelp.md

 We recommend to take a measured approach.
 There is a time for hacking together a sample app to understand a concept.
 There is a time to write a prototype which just needs to prove a business use case.
 There is a time to write heavily trusted code used by many people.

-We take the view that maximising economic impact is the one that matters most because most people are involved in professional software development.
+We take the view that maximising economic impact is the one that matters most because most developers are involved in professional software development.

 We recommend: